amendable/website/src/docs/breakpoints.md

 > This feature uses [React hooks](https://reactjs.org/docs/hooks-intro.html)
 and is only available if you use `react@16.7.0-alpha.0` or above.

-Breakpoints are essential for a fully responsive design. <Candour /> provides `useBreakpoints` utility based on React hooks.
+Breakpoints are essential for a fully responsive design. <Amendable /> provides `useBreakpoints` utility based on React hooks.

 ## Usage